LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 ### Anchoring

 In the previous chapter we discussed [anchoring](../19_user_interface_fundamentals/index.md#anchoring), a fundamental UI concept that allows you to position elements relative to specific reference points of their parents.
-Gum supports anchoring of elements through the `Anchor()` method of their `Visual` property:
+Gum supports anchoring of Forms controls through their `Anchor()` method.

 ```cs
 // Creating a panel and adding it to the root